Face-search prevention

 Use case

-Facial-recognition pipelines care about feature stability, not whether the image looks normal to people.
+Face-search systems care about stable biometric features, not whether the image looks normal to people.

 Use case